PetrNikolas/niklick/README.md

 * [Cucumber-Rails](https://github.com/cucumber/cucumber-rails) - Rails Generators for Cucumber with special support for Capybara and DatabaseCleaner.
 * [factory_bot_rails](https://github.com/thoughtbot/factory_bot_rails) - factory_bot is a fixtures replacement with a straightforward definition syntax.
 * [Rails::Controller::Testing](https://github.com/rails/rails-controller-testing) - Brings back `assigns` and `assert_template` to your Rails tests.
+* [Wallaby](https://github.com/reinteractive/wallaby) - Wallaby is a Rails engine for managing data.

 ## Project Setup
 * For production, you need to replace the asterisk with the URL of your client-side application in ./config/application.rb file.